 - In The Day After Ragnarok rpg setting one of the technologies developed from mining the corpse of the gigantic Midgard Serpent is the Ablative-Metabolic Suit.
 Made out of living snakeskin the wearer steps into and it immediately crawls over and seals itself.
 It can withstand every environmental temperature and pressure found on earth and is even an effective spacesuit.

-- League of Legends: KaiSa was once Kaisa, the daughter of Kassadin, before being pulled into the Void, where she bonded with a symbiotic Voidling that formed a living bodysuit with biomechanical rocket pods on her shoulders.
+- KaiSa was a normal human girl before being pulled into the Void, where she bonded with a symbiotic Voidling that formed a living bodysuit with biomechanical rocket pods on her shoulders.

 - [PROTOTYPE]: Alex Mercer's Armor power covers him in a black carapace that lets him plough through almost anything in his path.
 James Heller from [PROTOTYPE 2] doesn't have this power, but has an armored form as an alternate skin.